 - Ask them questions about the text to develop their understanding.

-Our school’s phonics programme, Letters and Sounds, is both stimulating and challenging.
+Our school’s phonics programme, Success for All Phonics, is both stimulating and challenging.
 It teaches the skills of reading and encourages children’s thinking which creates enthusiastic, life-long readers who share in the joy of reading.

-Synthetic phonics is taught on a daily basis in our EYFS 1.
+Synthetic phonics is taught on a daily basis throughout Early Years and Key Stage 1.
 It teaches the skills of reading and encourages children’s thinking which creates enthusiastic, life-long readers who share in the joy of reading.

 The skill of handwriting needs to be taught.
 The foundations are laid from a very early age through the development of gross and fine motor skills.

 Our handwriting policy is based on a style that is quick and easy to learn.
 It should be neat, legible and fast.
 Children should eventually develop the ability to produce letters without thinking.
 An automatic style releases the brain to concentrate on other ideas, i.e. spelling, grammar, syntax, style and content.
 We are very proud of the many children across Key Stage 2 whose excellent handwriting has been rewarded with a pen licence!